 For development pros, Myanmar is among the hottest places to be.
 Because the country has been closed off for so long, the potential for tourism is immense.
 In this interview, sustainable tourism consultant Paul Rogers tells us what got him interested in this topic, explores the challenges of tourism consulting at a high level and shares his experience from working in Myanmar, and proposes two books you should definitely read.

-Admittedly, Professor Geoffrey Lipman is one of those persons whose professional experience and biography are more suited for a book and hardly fit into a single interview.
+Professor Geoffrey Lipman, is one of those people whose professional experience and biography are more suited for a book than a single interview.
 His story is certainly among the most intriguing we have come across so far in our interview series.
 A “Creative Disruption Architect”, Geoffrey Lipman has held many position, been at the helm of some of tourism’s most reputable organizations, and judging by his enthusiasm for Green Growth and the SUN project, there is no end in sight for his career as a facilitator and entrepreneur.

-The United Nations are about to update their sustainability Millennium Goals.
-In this guest post, Asia-Pacific sustainable tourism development expert Steve Noakes explains which of the new sustainable development goals are particularly important in the tourism context.
+The United Nations are about to update their Millennium Development Goals.
+In this guest post, Asia-Pacific sustainable tourism development expert Steve Noakes explains which of the new Sustainable Development Goals are particularly important in the tourism context.
 He analyzes the effects of tourism on various cultural and environmental indicators such as Tourism & Conflicts, Tourism & Peace, and Tourism & Climate Changes in Small Island Development (SIDS).
 He concludes that sustainable tourism can – and, in fact must – contribute to each of the 17 new SDGs.